chak14/InspireMusic/README.md

 <a name="tutorial"></a>
 ## Basic Usage
 At the moment, InspireMusic contains the training and inference codes for [music generation](https://github.com/FunAudioLLM/InspireMusic/tree/main/examples/music_generation).
-More tasks such as song generation, audio generation will be supported in the future.

 ### Training
 Here is an example to train LLM model, support BF16/FP16 training.